harumuki/thorsten-hans.com/_posts/2017-02-23-standard-angular-pipes-and-ng-translate.md

 ```

 As you can see, the `TranslateService` will be injected into the constructor and used within the `transform` method to pass the currently selected language to the default `DatePipe`.
 By reusing the entire `DatePipe`, you can ensure that formatting behaves like before.
-Once the Proxy Pipe has been implemented, you’ve to add it to the `declarations` section of your module.
+Once the Proxy Pipe has been implemented, you've to add it to the `declarations` section of your module.

 ```typescript
 @NgModule({